wingify/across-tabs/README.md

 ```
 var config = {
   onHandshakeCallback: function () { ... },
-  onPollingCallback: function () { ... },
+  onChildDisconnect: function () { ... },
-  onChildCommunication: function () { .. }
+  onChildCommunication: function () { ... },
+  onChildStatusChange: function () { ... },
 }
 var parent = new AcrossTabs.Parent(config);
 ```

 `Constructor` accepts a configurable `Object` with the following keys.

-* `heartBeatInterval`: The time interval for polling tabs statuses
 * `removeClosedTabs`: Pass it as `true` to have only opened tabs in the list
 * `shouldInitImmediately`: Pass it as `false` to create an instance but initialize it later
 * `onHandshakeCallback`: Callback to be called when a successful connection has been established
 * `onChildCommunication`: Callback to be called when child sends message
+* `onChildDisconnect`: Callback to be called when child tab is closed or disconnects
-* `onPollingCallback`: Callback to be called every time a tab is polled for its status
+* `onChildStatusChange`: Callback to be called every time a tab status is updated i.e opened or closed
 * `origin`: whitelist `origin` for securing `postMessage` communication.
 It will discard the malicious messages trying to trick the behavior.
 Eg. http://example.com

 | Config Keys               |     default    |      accepts                              |